hapostgres/pg_auto_failover/docs/architecture-multi-standby.rst

 HA for both the Postgres service and the production dataset.
 An important setting for this architecture is ``number_sync_standbys``.

+The replication setting ``number_sync_standbys`` sets how many standby nodes the primary should wait for when committing a transaction.
+In order to have a good availability in your system, pg_auto_failover requires ``number_sync_standbys + 1`` standby nodes participating in the replication
+quorum: this allows any standby node to fail without impact on the system's ability to respect the replication quorum.

+When only two nodes are registered in a group on the monitor we have a primary and a single secondary node.
+Then ``number_sync_standbys`` can only be set to zero.
+When adding a second standby node to a pg_auto_failover group, then the monitor automatically increments ``number_sync_standbys`` to one, as we see in the diagram above.

+When ``number_sync_standbys`` is set to zero then pg_auto_failover implements the *Business Continuity* setup as seen in :ref:`architecture_basics`: synchronous replication is then used as a way to guarantee that failover can be implemented without data loss.

+In more details:

-With ``number_sync_standbys`` set to one, this architecture always maintains two copies of the dataset: one on the current primary node (node A in the previous diagram), and one on the standby that acknowledges the transaction first (either node B or node C in the diagram).
+ 1. With ``number_sync_standbys`` set to one, this architecture always maintains two copies of the dataset: one on the current primary node (node A in the previous diagram), and one on the standby that acknowledges the transaction first (either node B or node C in the diagram).

     When one of the standby nodes is unavailable, the second copy of the dataset can still be maintained thanks to the remaining standby.

-Maintenance doesn't require intervention such as modifying Postgres settings.
+    When both the standby nodes are unavailable, then it's no longer possible to guarantee the replication quorum, and thus writes on the primary are blocked.
+The Postgres primary node waits until at least one standby node acknowledges the transactions locally committed, thus degrading your Postgres service to read-only.

+ 0. It is possible to manually set ``number_sync_standbys`` to zero when having registered two standby nodes to the monitor, overriding the default behavior.

-Setting ``number_sync_standbys`` to zero rather than the default of one has a different effect.
-If the second standby node becomes unhealthy at the same time as the first standby node, the Postgres service is degraded to read-only.
+    In that case, when the second standby node becomes unhealthy at the same time as the first standby node, the primary node is assigned the state :ref:`wait_primary`.
+In that state, synchronous replication is disabled on the primary by setting ``synchronous_standby_names`` to an empty string.
+Writes are allowed on the primary, even though there's no extra copy of the production dataset available at this time.
-Transactions that write to Postgres will have to wait until at least one standby node is healthy.

-On the other hand, setting ``number_sync_standbys`` to zero allows data to be written even when both standby nodes are down.
+    Setting ``number_sync_standbys`` to zero allows data to be written even when both standby nodes are down.
 In this case, a single copy of the production data set is kept and, if the primary was then to fail, some data will be lost.
 How much depends on your backup and recovery mechanisms.

 .. _architecture_setup: